thatzme-akbar/Machine-Learning-Based-Product-Prediction-System-for-Drop-shippers-/README.md

     + Use a Random Forest Classifier to predict product suitability with an accuracy of 92.47%.
     + Provide accurate recommendations to help dropshippers make informed decisions.

+**FILTERED Notebook**
+This file contains the filtering process according to the areas you need or acc the requirments

+**Preprocessing**
+This file contains all the preprocessing part

+**KNN,SVM,Random Forest**
+This file includes the various algo used each file has its own gui too

 ### Here is a list of all the main libraries used in the project, including the GUI library: